visitbethel/docker-enabler/FAQs.md

 There are 2 things you can do together:

 - First, obfuscate/encrypt the passwords or any sensitive information tokens that is to be used in the Dockerfile or passed as Docker container environment variables.
-You have to devise a mean within the container start script to obfuscate/decrypt the tokens passed obviously.
+You have to devise a means within the application's start script to obfuscate/decrypt the tokens passed into the container, obviously.
 This is the first layer of obfuscation.

 - Secondly, use runtime context variables of type `encrypted` for the obfuscated/encrypted passwords or environment variables above when configuring them in Silver Fabric components to prevent leakage via Silver Fabric UI, REST API or Ant tasks.
 This added a second layer of obfuscation.